All Episodes

 So there you have it.

-Republicans live in mortal fear of me.
+Republicans live in mortal fear of me outing anyone for being insufficiently conservative.

-And that just thank you very much, ladies and gentlemen, thank you.
+Thank you very much, ladies and gentlemen.

 You stick with this stuff long enough and you eventually do get to the truth.

-And you know how it ticks off A. Peter.
+And you know how it ticks off A. Peter?

 They want this kind of power.

-That's the reason I write in this.
+That's the reason I'm writing this.

 AP jealous.

-They want people to live in mortal fear of what AP's going to say about them.
+They want this kind of, they want people to live in mortal fear of what AP is going to say about them, which people used to have mortal fear.

 Who am I going to out today?